 This highly interactive Ausmed Course takes you through a real-life case study where you, the Clinical Detective, must investigate why certain diagnostic tests, observations, and procedures are undertaken.

-As you move the case study you’ll be able to confirm or eliminate potential clinical problems.
-You will be asked a series of questions throughout the Course that will assist you with this and your learning.
+As you move through the case study, you’ll be able to confirm or eliminate potential clinical problems.
+You will be asked a series of questions throughout the course to assist you with your findings.

-- Promptly identify signs and symptoms of a condition that are evident from a patient’s presentation and their history
+- Promptly identify signs and symptoms of a condition that are evident from a patient’s presentation and their history.

-- Undertake a comprehensive assessment relative to the patient’s presentation and concerns and implement timely action based on the interpretation of the data obtained
+- Undertake a comprehensive assessment relative to the patient’s presentation and concerns and implement timely action based on the interpretation of the data obtained.

-- Use knowledge of diagnostic tests for the specific condition to further confirm the presenting condition and how these will influence treatment required for the patient
+- Use knowledge of diagnostic tests for the specific condition to further confirm the presenting condition and how these will influence treatment required for the patient.

-- Provide an outline of the expected outcomes for the patient with the condition related to the potential treatment and nursing management
+- Provide an outline of the expected outcomes for the patient with the condition related to the potential treatment and nursing management.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.